-4.9.16 pgcopydb stream receive
+4.9.13 pgcopydb stream receive

-The command pgcopydb stream receive connects to the source database using the logical replication protocl and the given replication slot, that should be created with the logical decoding plugin wal2json.
+The command pgcopydb stream receive connects to the source database using the logical replication protocl and the given replication slot.

 The receive command receives the changes from the source database in a streaming fashion, and writes them in a series of JSON files named the same as their origin WAL filename (with the .json extension).